Sudhanshu-Ambastha/Combined-Disease-Prediction-Bot/README.md

 ## Overview

-This project is a combined version of multiple disease prediction bots, including the Multiple Disease Prediction Bot, Heart Disease Prediction Bot, and Diabetes Prediction Bot.
-The aim is to provide a unified platform where users can choose the specific bot they want to use.
+This project consolidates multiple disease prediction bots, including the Multiple Disease Prediction Bot, Heart Disease Prediction Bot, and Diabetes Prediction Bot.
+The goal is to offer a unified platform where users can choose a specific bot for their needs.

 ## Features